Elyse has taught middle school for five years. She majored in middle-grade education and minored in both English and psychology at UNCW.

 #2 The Effect of the Media

 In order for an adolescent to “fit in” and have a positive self-concept, according to societal demands, they must look a certain way.
-Billboards, magazines, and every other type of media reinforce the fact that they physical ideal is thin.
-As most people are constantly bombarded with these expectations, it was only a matter of time before adolescents, who, as mentioned previously, are looking to others to define themselves, internalized these standards as ones to live up to at all costs.
+Billboards, magazines, and every other type of media reinforce the fact that the physical ideal is thin.
+As most people are constantly bombarded with these expectations, it was only a matter of time before adolescents internalized these standards as ones to live up to at all costs.

 #3 Familial Influence

+- Emotional or Physical Abuse.
 Children suffering from abuse by their parents are also more likely to have an eating disorder.
-According to the University of Maryland Medical Center, thirty-five percent of women with bulimia have also had sexual abuse (UMMC, 2011).
-Other than this overt abuse is the more subtle one stemming from overbearing parental expectations.
+Other than overt physical abuse is the more subtle one stemming from overbearing parental expectations.
 On the National Eating Disorders Association website, one woman recounts her lifelong struggle with a binge eating disorder, as well as her parent’s role in the matter.
 “My mother was anorexic as a teen and as a young mother she coached me to distinguish between “good” and “bad” food and taught me the many rules and rituals she followed.
 Mom modeled her own uneasiness with her body and we dieted together often,” she said.
-She went on to say that, as her binge eating expanded her waist line, she also had to deal with the scrutiny and disappointment that came from her mother.
+She went on to say that, as her binge eating expanded her waistline, she also had to deal with the scrutiny and disappointment that came from her mother.
 This would cause her to starve herself for as long as possible to lose the pounds before she finally gave into food again (Turner, 2012).

+- Maternal Pressure.
 Maternal pressure plays a huge role in cases of adolescent eating disorders.
-In fact, forty percent of nine and ten year olds who are trying to lose weight were urged to by their mothers (UMMC, 2011).
+In fact, research has suggested over time that parents who engage their children in conversations focusing on weight and size could be a contributing factor to the development of an eating disorder.
 Family plays a huge part in the rising numbers of adolescents who are currently struggling with an eating disorder.

 According to the American Academy of Child and Adolescent Psychology, ten in one hundred young women in the United States struggle with an eating disorder, as well as a rising number of young men (AACAP 2008).
 Given these statistics, as well as the prevalence of all of the factors described previously using details of some very credible sources, it is extremely likely that a future or presently practicing teacher will have a student who is struggling with this sort of problem.